Skill Demand Index

 Which roles need Merchandising most:

-Other positions drive 100% of demand.
-Skills commonly paired with Merchandising include Leadership Skills and Entrepreneurial Mindset.
+Other positions drive 92% of demand.
+Operations also frequently list Merchandising as a requirement.
+Skills commonly paired with Merchandising include Communication Skills and Financial Acumen.

 Depth Level Distribution